Claudius W. Sears: Civil War service

 At the start of the American Civil War in 1861, Sears chose to follow the Confederate cause and enlisted in the 17th Mississippi Infantry Regiment that May, and elected captain of its Company G soon afterward.
 Sears and the 17th Infantry fought at the First Battle of Bull Run on July 21 and at the Battle of Ball's Bluff on October 21, and participated during the 1862 Peninsula Campaign engagements of Yorktown, Seven Pines, and the Seven Days Battles.
 Sears fought at the Battle of Antietam during the Maryland Campaign on September 17.

-On December 11, 1862, Sears was appointed colonel of the 46th Mississippi Infantry, and began his Western Theater service.
+On December 11, 1862, Sears was appointed colonel of the 46th Mississippi Infantry Regiment, and began his Western Theater service.
 With his new regiment, Sears participated during the Vicksburg Campaign of late 1862 and summer of 1863.
 He fought at Battle of Chickasaw Bayou on December 29, 1862, and the Battle of Port Gibson on May 1, 1863, but during the fighting at the Battle of Champion Hill his regiment was held in reserve.

 In the spring and summer of 1863, Sears and his command were part of the Army of Mississippi, led by Lt.
 Gen. John C. Pemberton and defending the Confederate stronghold at Vicksburg guarding the Mississippi River.
 Following the six-week-long siege of the garrison and its surrender on July 4, Sears was captured by Union forces, and was exchanged that fall.
 Sears' brigade commander, William E. Baldwin, praised his performance at Vicksburg, saying:

 After being exchanged in October 1863, Sears was returned to his command in early 1864 following several months on parole.
 On March 1 he was promoted to brigadier general and ordered to join the Army of Tennessee.
 On April 1 his brigade was added to Maj.
 Gen. Samuel G. French's Division, and Sears arrived with his command that May at Resaca, Georgia.
-He fought during the Atlanta Campaign in the summer of 1864, and was wounded during the Battle of Adairsville near Cassville, Georgia, on May 19.
+He fought during the Atlanta campaign in the summer of 1864, and was wounded during the Battle of Adairsville near Cassville, Georgia, on May 19.

 Sears next participated in the late 1864 Franklin-Nashville Campaign, taking part in the Battle of Allatoona on October 5, the Battle of Franklin on November 30, and the Battle of Nashville on December 15, where Sears was severely wounded.
 During the fight, a cannonball killed his horse and one of Sears' legs was shot off.
 He was removed for care to the rear areas of the Army of Tennessee as it retreated, but was left behind and captured on December 27 at Pulaski, Tennessee.
 Sears was paroled from Nashville, Tennessee on June 23, 1865.